WICG/bundle-preloading/subresource-loading.md

 * Decouples the resource number from the number of chunks in ways that enable higher scalability in cases of closely knit, very small modules.

 #### Cons
 * Requires declaring full dependency map on each entry point, that includes all the chunks required by all the entry points.
-If developers will get that wrong, it can result in spurious downloads.
+If developer tooling will get that wrong, it can result in spurious downloads.
 * A "just download the entire bundle" fallback is not feasible, since the full bundle contains all of the code-split parts, but initial load should only load the necessary parts.
 Related, caches that ignores Vary will have have A Bad Time™.
 * It could be prohibitively slow to dynamically compress collections of chunks to a high quality, as there are certain techniques that work quickly in the case of a large subset, but not as well in a smaller subset
 (See [results](https://dev.to/riknelix/fast-and-efficient-recompression-using-previous-compression-artifacts-47g5#results) for 90% removal)